 2.1 Academic Organization & the Roles of Academic Officers

-Department Chairpersons (and School Directors) are appointed by the president and provost for five-year terms upon the recommendation of the college dean.
-These appointments are renewable for like periods.
-The advice of a majority of the faculty, by a formal vote of the faculty, within the department or school is required for the appointment or reappointment of the chairperson or school director.
+Department Chairpersons, School Directors, and their equivalents are appointed by the president and provost for a five-year term upon the recommendation of a college dean.
+This section pertains to all department chairpersons, school and other academic directors, and their equivalents who are directly responsible for assigning faculty workload and performing annual faculty evaluations.
+Anyone being considered for reappointment shall be reviewed shortly before the expiration of their term, or sooner under special circumstances.
+A copy of the review policy for chairpersons and their equivalents must be made freely available to faculty in each college or school.
+After the required review is conducted, these appointments can be renewed for an additional five-year term, provided that a formal vote of the faculty is taken as described below, and the result is positive as indicated.
+Chairpersons and their equivalents may be reappointed more than once, provided that they are reviewed as described above and receive a positive vote by the faculty as described below before each reappointment.

+A formal secret ballot vote of the faculty, within the affected unit (department, school, or program) is required for a dean to recommend the appointment or reappointment of a chairperson or equivalent administrator.
+Appointments or reappointments can be recommended by a dean only if the person under consideration has been deemed acceptable by a positive vote by at least a majority of those faculty in the unit who are eligible to vote as defined by the unit’s bylaws.
 After the conclusion of the formal vote of the faculty, the numerical result(s) of the vote of the faculty must be communicated to all the faculty eligible to vote and then to the dean of the college and by the dean to the provost upon the occasion of any recommendation for appointment or reappointment.
-Chairpersons are renewed annually by the college dean and serve at the pleasure of the president, the provost, and the dean.
-Therefore, the president and provost have the authority to replace a department chairperson at any time after consultation with the appropriate dean, if such action is in the best interests of the department or the University.
-Tenure as a faculty member is a separate right.
+Chairpersons and their equivalents are renewed annually by the college dean and serve at the pleasure of the president, the provost, and the dean.
+Therefore, the president and provost have the authority to replace chairpersons or their equivalents at any time after consultation with the appropriate dean, if such action is in the best interests of the department, program, school, or the University.
+If an interim chair or equivalent position is to be recommended or appointed by a dean for more than one year, then a positive secret ballot vote by a majority of the faculty in the affected unit who are eligible to vote is also required, and the numerical results must be communicated to all faculty eligible to vote prior to the interim appointment.
+Tenure as a faculty member, if held, is a separate right, and chairs or their equivalents may be either tenure track or continuing track and need not be full professors.
 (Rev. 3/2022, Rev. 5/08 Office of the Provost, AAUP, and Faculty Senate)

-The chairperson is reviewed shortly before the expiration of his or her term, or sooner under special circumstances.
-A copy of the policy on chairperson review is available from the dean of each college.

-In addition, there are academic units including centers and institutes that are headed by academic Directors.

 4.4.11 Promotion Dossiers

 It is the individual's responsibility to present the best case for promotion since he or she is most clearly involved in the outcome.
 It is extremely important that the dossier be well organized and carefully prepared because superfluous or confusing information may obscure more than it enhances one's qualifications and achievements.
 Unless otherwise noted in the faculty appointment letter, all work in rank, even if conducted at other institutions of higher education, shall be considered for promotion and tenure.
 It shall be the faculty's responsibility to include evidence of this work in his/her dossier and to clearly identify when and where this work was performed.
 (Rev. 5/10/07).